Now, we're going in a different direction. Using only plain, smooth stockinette, we're going after two (or more) color knitting.

 Floats--at least when learning, choose a color pattern which features short "floats."
 Carrying a yarn behind the fabric face for more than about 5 stitches is courting tension trouble.
 Color-knitting traditions (Scandinavian, Latvian, Turkish, Shetland Islands) rarely feature any float longer than 5-6 stitches, most floats are shorter, while some traditions call for constructing multi-colored knitting with no floats at all (Scottish argyle).

 Color knitting originated with goatherds knitting socks on rocky hillsides, fishwives waiting for the boats to come in, young girls watching the geese, sailors at sea, mothers keeping children from the open fire.
 If all these industrious, clever knitters from different traditions have established that floats should be kept short, there's probably a good reason.
-Consider avoiding that pattern with the bunnies and L-O-N-G floats (but if you just have to have long floats, there will be a post on taming those, coming up).
+Consider avoiding that pattern with the bunnies and L-O-N-G floats (but if you just have to have long floats, I have a trick for those, too, called STUART).

 A very good sort of geometric for a first pattern would have: